A clustering-based reinforcement learning approach for tailored personalization of e-Health interventions: Methodology

-\textbf{Two Learning Phases}.
-For any given set of users we define two phases in learning an optimization strategy.
+For any given set of users, we define two phases in learning an optimization strategy.
 In the first phase (\emph{warm-up}) we employ a default policy $\pi_{\mathtt{def}}$ (see the experimental section for details) to generate traces for each user, and use all experiences of all users to compute $Q^{\pi_{\mathtt{def}}}$.
 By maximization (Eq.~\ref{eq:argmaxQ}) we obtain a better policy $\pi^\prime$ that is used at the start of the second phase (\emph{learning}).
-During this phase we iteratively apply the policy to obtain experiences and update our $Q$-function (and policy) using either $Q$-learning or LSPI.
-In this phase some exploration is used, reducing the amount of exploration over time.
+During this phase, we iteratively apply the policy to obtain experiences and update our $Q$-function (and policy) using either $Q$-learning or LSPI.
+In this phase some exploration is used, reducing the amount of exploration $\epsilon$ over time.
+After the learning phase, we fix the policy and enter the \emph{performance} phase to evaluate the performance of this final policy.
+Figure ~\ref{3_phases} provides an overview of the 3 phases warm-up, learning, and performance.